-Beginning the search for your perfect engagement ring can be overwhelming.
-Apart from the huge variety of designs, unfamiliar jewelry terminology used in names and descriptions can seem like a foreign language.
+Beginning the search for the perfect engagement ring can be overwhelming.
+Alongside a large variety of ring jewelry designs, unfamiliar jewelry terminology used in names and descriptions can be very confusing.

-Our design guide will make your search a little easier so you can better communicate the types of rings you want to your jeweler.
+We created a ring design guide to make deciding on your jewelry easier so you can better communicate the type of rings you want to your jeweler.
 After all, the chosen ring will be on your finger for life.
-In order to help you learn the terminologies used for ring parts, we have put together this guide to explain the basic aspects of jewelry design which can be used as a visual glossary of the ring anatomy.
-If you have any questions that aren’t answered by the guide, do not hesitate to contact us.
+In order to help you learn the terminologies for different ring parts, we provide a visual glossary of ring anatomy.
+If you have any questions, please feel free to contact us.

 What’s a shank?
 Is it an important part of the ring?
 How is a ring’s depth different from its profile?
 Read through our guide to learn all about the anatomy of a ring, the parts of an engagement ring, the technical term for each part of the ring and use the diagrams to become familiar with the different parts of a ring setting when discussing your desired finger jewelry accessory with a jeweler.

-The most classic of all styles, a solitaire features a single diamond or gemstone.
+The most classic of all styles, solitaire rings feature stunning solitaire diamonds or gemstones as large center stones.

-Halo designs features a center diamond stone surrounded by a “halo” of small diamonds or accent stones.
-A halo can make a small center stone appear larger – a double halo even more so.
+Halo designs feature a main diamond as the center diamond stone surrounded by a “halo” of smaller diamonds or accent stones.
+A halo setting that holds the center stone like a crown can make the gem appear double in size.

 Accent Stone Ring

-An accent stone ring features diamond embellishments on the shoulders of the ring.
+An accent stone ring features diamond side stones or embellishments on the shoulders of the ring, accenting the center stone.
 An engagement ring with a pave diamond band is a popular example.

 The three-stone ring (also called Trinity, Trilogy or Trio Ring) features a center stone or diamond framed by two side stones, one on either side, three diamonds side by side.
 The three-stone setting symbolizes a representation of the past, present, and future.

-A cluster ring features many small gemstones or a set of small diamonds clustered together as side stones.
+A cluster ring features many small gemstones or a set of small diamonds clustered together, not one center stone.
 Gemstones are often arranged in the shape of a flower.

-A plain metal ring is a fashion or engagement ring without a diamond or gemstones.
-Plain rings are often chosen by men as a fuss-free wedding ring.
+A plain metal ring is a fashion or engagement ring without gemstones made from precious metal.
+Plain precious metal rings are often chosen from jewelers by men for their wedding rings.

 Ring With Accents

-A ring with accents features side stones on the shank part of the ring, with or without a center stone.
-The shape, size, and setting of diamonds or gemstone accents vary by design.
+A ring with accents features diamonds as side stones on the shank part of the ring, with or without a center stone.
+The shape, size, and setting of the accent diamonds or gemstone accents vary by design.

 In technical terms, the setting of a gemstone is how it is held in place.
 However, the setting also plays a central role in the overall appearance of a ring.
-Listed below are twelve of the most common different ring settings.
+Listed below is a gallery of the twelve most common different ring settings.
 It should be noted that the names used to describe settings may vary between countries and jewelers since not all rings are called the same terms.

-The most-used setting for center stones, a prong setting uses metal claws called prongs to hold the gemstone in place, common in engagement rings.
+The most-used setting for center stones especially solitaire diamonds, a prong setting uses small metal pieces called prongs to hold the gemstone in place, common in engagement rings.
 This is known to jewelers as a head.
-The number and shape of prongs used can vary.
-Most prong settings use four or six prongs.
-Prongs may be rounded, pointed (‘claw prongs’), flat, or v-shaped.
+The number and shape of these small metal pieces/prongs used can vary.
+Most prong settings use four or six small metal pieces.
+Prongs may be rounded, pointed (claw prongs, called a claw setting), flat, or v-shaped.
 When prongs are used to set a row of accent stones, adjacent stones may share prongs.
-This “shared prong” setting may be used to minimize metal and space between stones.
+This “shared prong” setting can minimize metal and space between stones.

 Bezel and Half-bezel Setting

-A bezel setting uses a thin metal border to hold the gemstone in place.
+A bezel setting uses a thin metal border to hold the center gemstone in place, like solitaire diamonds.
 In a half-bezel , a border surrounds part of the gemstone, leaving the sides open.
 This setting does not allow as much light to enter the stone as a prong setting, but is very secure and does not snag – as a jeweler would advise as an excellent choice for people who work with their hands.

-A smooth and secure setting for diamond bands, a channel setting uses parallel metals lips to hold stones within sunken grooves.
+A smooth and secure setting for diamond bands, channel settings use parallel metal lips to hold stones within sunken grooves.

 Pavé and Micro-pavé Setting

-Meaning “paved” in French, a pavé setting is used to closely set gemstones, allowing the minimal metal to show through between stones.
+“Paved” in French, a pavé setting is used to closely set gemstones, allowing the minimal metal to show through between stones.
 Gemstones are typically positioned in drilled holes, and tiny beads or prongs are used to hold them in place.
 In the case of very small stones (under .01 ct), this setting technique may be referred to as micro-pavé.
-Pavé setting using beads is sometimes called “bead setting”.

 A bar setting uses metal bars to secure the gemstone on two sides.
-This setting is similar to a channel setting except the bars are positioned vertically, making them perpendicular to the shank rather than parallel with it.
+This setting is similar to a channel setting except the bars are positioned vertically, making them perpendicular to the shank part of the ring rather than parallel with it.

-In this type of setting, the gemstone is held in place by only the tension of the band.
+In this type of setting, the solitaire gemstone is held in center place by only the tension of the band.
 The gemstone appears suspended between two sides of the band, from a side profile view.
 Jewelers opine a less difficult and expensive alternative to this type of setting is the “tension-style” setting.
-In this case, a hidden prong or bezel-style setting holds the gemstone in place while still giving the overall effect of a tension setting.
+In this case, a hidden prong or bezel-style setting holds the solitaire gemstone in center place while still giving the overall effect of a tension setting.

-A burnish setting can be most easily understood as a “sunken” setting.
+A burnish setting can be most easily understood as a “sunken” center setting.
 The gemstone is placed in a hole drilled into the metal and pushed down so that its top is flush with the metal surface.
-To secure the stone, a burnishing tool is used to push a small amount of metal over the edges of the gemstone surface.
+To secure the stone in the center, a burnishing tool is used to push a small amount of metal over the edges of the gemstone surface.

 This type of setting gives the illusion that a gemstone appears larger than it is.
-To achieve this, the gemstone is set onto a shiny metal ring cut to mimic the facets of the stone.
-The metal diffuses the outline of the stone, creating the illusion of a larger stone.
+To achieve this, the center gemstone is set onto a shiny gold metal ring cut to mimic the stone facets.
+The gold diffuses the outline of the stone, creating the illusion of a larger center stone.

 As the name implies, this setting does not reveal how gemstones are held in place.
 No metal can be seen overlapping the gemstones, which together create a single smooth surface.
-The secret to this setting lies in a special stone cutting technique.
+The secret to this setting lies in a special stone-cutting technique.
 Grooves cut into the sides of each gemstone allow them to lock onto a hidden metal rail, with pressure applied from the outer edges keeping them in place.
-Though stunning, buyers should keep in mind that this type of setting is arguably the least secure of all settings types.
+Though stunning, this type of setting is arguably the least secure of all settings types.

 For a complete guide to shapes and a gallery of gemstone shapes, and give your more room to choose and decide, visit the Diamond & Gemstone Shape Guide.

-Commonly referred to as the band, shanks are the parts of a ring that encircles the finger.
-Shanks can vary in width, depth, and shape.
-Here we list some popular types of ring shanks.
+Commonly referred to as the finger band, shanks are the parts of a ring that encircle the finger.
+Ring shank types can vary in width, depth, and shape.
+Here is a gallery of some popular types of jewelry ring shanks.

-A basic straight shank forms a straight line of equal width all the way around.
+Basic straight shanks form a straight line of equal width all the way around.

 A tapered shank widens as it reaches the center stone giving more room to emphasize the gem.

-In a reverse tapered shank, the band becomes skinnier as it approaches the center stone.
+In reverse tapered, the band becomes skinnier as it approaches the center stone.

-In this style the shank splits into two thinner bands as it reaches the head of the ring.
+In this style, the shank splits into two thinner bands as it reaches the center head of the ring.

 Reverse Split Shank

-A reverse split shank separates at the base or lower portion of the band, and joins together again at the center stone.
+A reverse split separates at the base or lower portion of the band and joins together again at the center stone.

 Instead of forming a straight line that meets at the head of the ring, the two sides of this style “bypass” each other.
 The ends may protrude in opposite directions or curve around the center stone.

-A traditional shank is evenly rounded at the bottom.
+A traditional shank is evenly rounded at the bottom part of the ring.

-A Euro shank has a slightly squared bottom, which can help prevent the ring from spinning.
+A Euro shank has a slightly squared bottom, which provides more room that can help prevent the ring from spinning.

-In a cathedral mounting, a classic setting for a diamond solitaire, part of the shank slopes up to meet the head of the ring, creating negative space in the shoulders of the ring.
+In a cathedral mounting, a classic setting for a diamond solitaire, part of the shank slopes up to meet the head of the ring, creating negative space in each shoulder of the ring.

-Curved rings can include classic curve, twist, and freeform designs.
-Wedding rings can feature a single contour custom made to accommodate the large head of a matched engagement ring.
-Twist and freeform designs are playful alternatives the traditional straight line.
+Curved rings include classic curve, twist, and freeform designs.
+Wedding rings can feature a single contour custom-made to match the engagement ring.
+Twist and freeform designs are playful design alternatives.

 A ring’s profile refers to the shape it would be if sliced in half and viewed as a cross-section.
-Below are the most common profile shapes used for a wedding band or an engagement ring, though the names for bands may vary by country and even by jewelers.
+Below is a gallery of the most common profile shapes used for a wedding band or an engagement ring, though the names for bands may vary between countries and jewelers.

 A D-shape ring is flat on the inside and domed on the outside, giving the profile a “D” shape

-A flat profile ring has a completely flat innner and outer surface.
+A flat profile ring has a completely flat inner and outer surface.

-A knife edge ring has a flat inner edge and an outside that is angled to form at pronounced peak at the center.
+A knife-edge ring has a flat inner edge and an outside that is angled to form a pronounced peak at the center.

 A court shape ring has a comfortably curved inner and outer edge.